WHAT TO SEE IN CAMBRIDGE

 For a full list and details of opening times go to: www.cam.ac.uk/museums

 Probably the best known of Cambridge’s museums is The Fitzwilliam, renowned as one of the best regional museums in Europe.
 The Fitz offers a wide range of exhibits, encompassing exquisite Greek and Roman antiquities, paintings by Titian, Rembrandt, Turner, Van Gogh and priceless illuminated manuscripts.
 Entry is free, but a small donation is welcome.
-From January 2016 we now offer tours of the Fitzwilliam.
-A one hour taster tour will take you through the main galleries and highlight some of the most important exhibits.

 Other Cambridge museums include: the University Museum of Zoology, the Sedgwick Museum of Earth Sciences, Archeology and Anthropology, Classical Archeology and The Whipple Museum of the History of Science.